portsoc/hangman-in-branches/README.md

 git checkout x
 ```

-To see all branches, run:
+To see all branches, run the following command (hit 'q' to exit):

 ```
 git branch -all